PageSpeed Insights recommendations are a bittersweet aspect of web performance optimization.

 Text compression minimizes the byte size of network responses that include text content.
 Less bytes downloaded means faster page loads.

-GZIP compression is a very popular and effective method to speed up your WordPress site, because it reduces the total size of the pages and improves time to first paint.
+GZIP compression is a very popular and effective method to speed up your WordPress site because it reduces the total size of the pages and improves the time to first paint.

 Preconnect to Required Origins

 This PageSpeed warning appears every time you have third-party content on your website (e.g fonts loaded from Google, or a video from YouTube), and you’re not prefetching their correspondent DNS resolutions.

 Here’s a definition from our guide about the differences between preload, prefetch, and preconnect:

 With prefetch, you can tell the browser to fetch resources you think the user might need later as part of a future navigation or interaction, if the user takes the action you’re expecting.
 These resources will then be fetched at the lowest priority in the browser, when the current page is done loading and there’s bandwidth available.

 In particular, with DNS prefetching you can tell the browser to perform DNS lookups on a page while the users are browsing it: when the external resources get requested, the DNS resolution would have already been processed, reducing the latency.